-We will receive aggregate net proceeds of approximately \$ from the sale of the notes to the underwriters after deducting the underwriting discount and other estimated offering expenses payable by us.
-We expect to use the net proceeds of this offering for the repayment of debt, including the repayment of amounts outstanding under our commercial paper program and the repurchase or redemption of all or a portion of the Junior Subordinated Notes B, and for general company purposes.
+We will receive aggregate net proceeds of approximately \$ from the sale of the notes to the underwriters after deducting the underwriting discounts and other estimated offering expenses payable by us.
+We expect to use the net proceeds of this offering for (i) the repayment of debt, including the repayment of amounts outstanding under our commercial paper program, and (ii) for general company purposes, including for organic growth capital expenditures.

-Indebtedness under our multi-year revolving credit facility, 364-day credit agreement and commercial paper program has been and may be incurred for working capital purposes, capital expenditures and other acquisitions.
-We may borrow additional amounts under our multi-year revolving credit facility or under the 364-day credit agreement from time to time to repay commercial paper notes or for acquisitions, capital expenditures and other general company purposes.
+Indebtedness under our multi-year revolving credit facility, 364-day revolving credit agreement and commercial paper program has been and may be incurred for working capital purposes, capital expenditures and other acquisitions.
+We may borrow additional amounts under our multi-year revolving credit facility or under the 364-day revolving credit agreement from time to time to repay commercial paper notes or for acquisitions, capital expenditures and other general company purposes.
 We may issue and have outstanding short-term commercial paper notes at any time for acquisitions, capital expenditures and other general company purposes.
-We intend to maintain a minimum borrowing capacity under our multi-year revolving credit facility and/or our 364-day credit agreement equal to any amount outstanding under commercial paper notes as a back-stop to the commercial paper program.
+We intend to maintain a minimum borrowing capacity under our multi-year revolving credit facility and/or our 364-day revolving credit agreement equal to any amount outstanding under commercial paper notes as a back-stop to the commercial paper program.

-As of January 31, 2018, we had no borrowings outstanding under our multi-year revolving credit facility, which bears interest at a variable rate.
+As of September 30, 2018, we had no borrowings outstanding under our multi-year revolving credit facility, which bears interest at a variable rate.
 Amounts borrowed under the multi-year revolving credit facility mature in September 2022.

-As of January 31, 2018, we had no borrowings outstanding under our 364-day credit agreement, which bears interest at a variable rate.
-Amounts borrowed under the 364-day credit agreement mature in September 2018, although we may elect to have the entire principal balance then outstanding under such agreement continued as a non-revolving term loan for a period of one additional year, payable in September 2019.
+As of September 30, 2018, we had no borrowings outstanding under our 364-day revolving credit agreement, which bears interest at a variable rate.
+Amounts borrowed under the 364-day revolving credit agreement mature in September 2019, although we may elect to have the entire principal balance then outstanding under such agreement continued as a non-revolving term loan for a period of one additional year, payable in September 2020.

-As of January 31, 2018, we had \$1.8 billion in principal amount of short-term notes outstanding under our commercial paper program, which had a weighted-average maturity of 30 days, and the weighted-average interest rate on such commercial paper debt was approximately 1.798% per annum.
+As of September 30, 2018, we had \$2.71 billion in principal amount of short-term notes outstanding under our commercial paper program, which had a weighted-average maturity of 28 days, and the weighted-average interest rate on such commercial paper debt was approximately 2.39% per annum.
+In August 2018, we used proceeds from the issuance of short-term notes under our commercial paper program to redeem all of the \$521.1 million outstanding principal amount of our Junior Subordinated Notes A.